Our Founders, Gary & Francesca Scarpa

-Gary and Francesca have directed and produced over 100 productions in their 40+ year career.
-Besides directing at Center Stage Theatre, Gary and Francesca founded the highly acclaimed Youth CONNection in 1983, a theatre group for high school and college students, and they have directed productions for the Shelton High School Drama Club, the Sacred Heart Academy Drama Club, the Shubert Theatre Summer Academy for the Performing Arts, the Orange Players, the Amity High School Drama Club, the Quinnipiac University Theatre Department, and the Connecticut Experimental Theatre.
+Gary and Francesca directed and produced over 100 productions in their 46 year career.
+Besides directing at Center Stage Theatre, Gary and Francesca founded the highly acclaimed Youth CONNection in 1983, a theatre group for high school and college students.
+In addition, they directed productions for the Shelton High School Drama Club, the Sacred Heart Academy Drama Club, the Shubert Theatre Summer Academy for the Performing Arts, the Orange Players, the Amity High School Drama Club, the Quinnipiac University Theatre Department, and the Connecticut Experimental Theatre.

-As a couple, they have been recognized for their service to the community, having received the Silver Seal Award from the Valley Chamber of Commerce and the Millennium Award, given by the City of Shelton.
+As a couple, they have been recognized for their service to the community, having received the Silver Seal Award from the Valley Chamber of Commerce and the Millennium Award given by the City of Shelton.
 Francesca Scarpa has been honored as Woman of the Year by the American Committee on Italian Migration.
 Gary Scarpa has been recognized by Long Wharf Theatre as Outstanding Theatre Educator as well as the Shelton Jaycees who named him Educator of the Year in 1989.
-In 2010, the Scarpas were recognized by the Boys and Girls Club of the Lower Naugatuck Valley, which present Gary and Francesca with the prestigious Raymond P. Lavietes Service to Youth Award.
-In 2017, Gary and Fran were honored as inauguaral inductees into the Shelton High School Hall of Fame.
+In 2010, the Scarpas were recognized by the Boys and Girls Club of the Lower Naugatuck Valley with the prestigious Raymond P. Lavietes Service to Youth Award.
+In 2017, Gary and Fran were honored as inaugural inductees into the Shelton High School Hall of Fame.

 After nearly 30 years of directing, Gary and Francesca Scarpa opened Center Stage in February of 2005.
 The seed of the idea was planted the previous spring when Francesca attended a motivational seminar given by Oprah Winfrey.
-Inspired by Ms. Winfrey, Francesca, with the help of Gary, brainstormed and came up with the idea of opening an independent bookstore/coffee shop, which would also house a black box theatre, in downtown Shelton.
+Inspired, Francesca, with the help of Gary, brainstormed and came up with the idea of opening an independent bookstore/coffee shop, which would also house a black box theatre, in downtown Shelton.
 In short, the theatre thrived while the bookstore did not, and the Scarpas proceeded to focus all of their energies on theatre activities.
-Center Stage Theatre soon became a non-profit organization, and a major theatre venue for residents of Shelton and surrounding communities.
+Center Stage Theatre soon became a non-profit organization and a major theatre venue for residents of Shelton and surrounding communities.

 Throughout the year, Center Stage also presents a variety of cabaret events, which feature Broadway, jazz, folk, and rock performers.
 In addition, the theatre hosts events for civic organizations like the Valley United Way and the Valley Community Foundation, to name a few.